frankhaugen/Frank.Analyzers/README.md

-# Frank.Analyzers
+# Frank.UblSharp

-A forray into the world of Rosly analyzers and code-fixers
+A fork of UblSharp, (also MIT license), which seems to have ended all development a few years ago